 I believe that all students can learn math!
 Sometimes it just takes the right person to help them understand where their mistakes are!

-I have been a high school math teacher for the past 11 years and have taught every level of math from Pre-Algebra through College Calculus including IB math and AP!
+I have been a high school math teacher since 2005 and have taught and tutored every level of math from Pre-Algebra through College Calculus including IB math and AP Calculus!
 I know I can help any math student be successful!!

 ACCUPLACER Arithmetic Prep

 Elementary School Math

 IB Mathematical Studies

 I believe in finding out what the student knows about the subject first, and then using that knowledge to help them understand whatever it is that they are struggling with.

 What might you do in a typical first session with a student?